इस व्यंजन को हिन्दी में पढ़ें

 Papri Chaat is also called as sev poori in some parts of India.
 This is an easy to make chaat delicacy.
-Papdi/Papri is a crispy deep fried round snack made with wheat flour.
-Small papdis , topped with boiled potatoes, cooked chick peas chutneys and seasoned with spices are called as papri chaat.
-Papdis are easily available in India, and it can be easily found in Indian stores outside India also.
-I have written the whole recipe of papdi making at home here in case they are not available in your part of world Try out this tangy chaat from Northern India for this festival of colors…..
-It is a mouthwatering Indian street food can be easily made and served.
+Papdi or Papri is a crispy deep fried round snack made with wheat flour.
+Small papdis are topped with boiled potatoes andcooked chickpeas and seasoned with chutneys and spices for papri chaat.
+Papdis are easily available in India, and can be easily found in Indian stores outside India also.
+I have written the whole recipe of papdi making at home here in case they are not available in your part of world.
+Try out this tangy chaat from Northern India.
+It is a mouthwatering Indian street food that can be easily made and served.
 It can be a wonderful item for big parties.
 Enjoy this and please do share your comments …..

 - Refined flour 1 cup

 - Carom seeds (ajwain) ½ tsp